thegetty/cultural-heritage-mass-atrocities/content/about.md

 </svg>
 {{< /q-class >}}

-Unless otherwise indicated, the text of this work and figs. TK are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+The text of this work, unless otherwise indicated, is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit creativecommons.org/licenses/by-nc/4.0/.
-All other images are reproduced with the permission of the rights holders acknowledged in captions and expressly excluded from the CC BY-NC license covering the rest of this publication.
+All images are reproduced with the permission of the rights holders acknowledged in captions and expressly excluded from the CC BY-NC license covering the rest of this publication.
 These images may not be reproduced, copied, transmitted, or manipulated without consent from the owners, who reserve all rights.

 "Who Are We?
-Identity and Cultural Heritage" originally appeared in Kwame Anthony Appiah, *The Lies That Bind: Rethinking Identity* (New York: Liveright, 2018), 6–12 and 189–211, and is reproduced with permission.
+Identity and Cultural Heritage" is reproduced from *The Lies That Bind: Rethinking Identity* by Kwame Anthony Appiah.
+Copyright © 2008 by Kwame Anthony Appiah.
+Used by permission of Liveright Publishing Company.

 **Published by Getty Publications, Los Angeles**<br />
 1200 Getty Center Drive, Suite 500<br />